CylonicRaider/Instant/docs/RUNNING.md

 - All other values result in errors.

 **Note** that all filesystem paths (with the exception of those in `cmdline`) are relative to the *orchestrator*'s working directory.
+For PID files and redirections, intermediate directories are created as needed.

 **The master process** is configured using the `master` section, in which the following keys are significant: